 Our National Initiatives

 Each year, Sigma Alpha Lambda undertakes two main national initiatives which are coordinated by the National Office in conjunction with the local chapters.
 Each fall, the students work together to fight hunger with SAL’s Food Fight Against Hunger.
-In the spring, the students focus on participating in The American Cancer Societies Relay for Life.
-SAL also encourages participation from all chapters on newer national initiatives like Flag day and MLK day.
+In the spring, the students focus on participating in The American Cancer Society’s Relay for Life.
+SAL also encourages participation from all chapters on other national initiatives like 9/11 Memorial Flag Day and MLK Day of Service.

 FOOD FIGHT AGAINST HUNGER: